TypeFox/oct-playground-demo/documentation/demo-scenario.md

 ✅ Edge cases discovered and resolved immediately
 ✅ No IDE setup required for stakeholder
-✅ True collaboration on code, docs, config, and validation rules
+✅ True collaboration on code, docs, config, and validation rules ✅ Natural voice communication combined with shared editing

+---

+## Presentation Tips

+**Timing:** This demo should take approximately 10-15 minutes, depending on how much you elaborate on each point.

+**Key Moments to Emphasize:**
+1. **Act 1**: The formula discussion (add vs multiply) - shows how complex logic needs real-time clarification
+2. **Act 2**: When Jan switches files and your view follows automatically - demonstrates synchronized navigation
+3. **Act 4**: The ENTERPRISE minimum decision (error vs warning) - shows collaborative decision-making
+4. **Act 5**: The comparison of 1 hour vs 3-5 days - drives home the efficiency gain

+**Audience Engagement:**
+- After Act 1, you might pause and ask: "How long would this formula discussion take over email?"
+- After Act 4, highlight: "Notice how we made a business decision in 30 seconds that would normally require a meeting"
+- During Act 5, emphasize: "We edited 4 different files together, and both of us always knew exactly what was happening"

+**Technical Notes:**
+- Make sure both screens are visible to the audience (or switch between them)
+- Show cursor highlights when both of you are editing
+- If there's a lag, acknowledge it naturally - real collaboration isn't always perfect
+- Have the OCT room ID ready before the presentation starts